4fb-dev/vhs/Documentation/ViewHelpers/Content/Get.rst

 :aspect:`Required`
    false
 :aspect:`Description`
-   If set, selects only content from this page UID.
-Ignored when "contentUids" is specified.
+   If set, selects only content from this page UID

 .. _content.get_contentuids: